Wasfia – Short Doc

 Tiger Tiger (2015), George Butler, 90 mins, USA

 The documentary follows Alan as he explores the relationship between local people who live on the margins of the forest and the fearsome, but threatened predator.
-Alan visits the Indian side of the Sundarbans where tiger and human coexist relatively well and tiger habitat is carefully monitored.
+Alan visits the Indian side of the Sundarbans, where tiger and human coexist relatively well, and the tiger habitat is carefully monitored.
 In contrast, Bengal tigers are less secure in Bangladesh side.
-Environment, economy, ignorance and stigma all are working against the tiger population of Bangladesh.
+Environment, economy, ignorance, and stigma are all working against the tiger population of Bangladesh.
 Here is a snapshot of what is at stake:

-But the documentary, Tiger Tiger, focuses more on the bigger picture – not only the peril, also the possibilities – how to save these rare, mystique, gorgeous, majestic animals in its natural habitat.
+But the documentary Tiger Tiger focuses more on the bigger picture, not only the peril, also the possibilities – how to save these rare, mystique, gorgeous, majestic animals in their natural habitat.
 Few remaining tigers are indeed fighting for their lives with the smartest predator on earth – human – the only predator who can also save them from total extinction.

-In a sense, Tiger Tiger is more of a spiritual film than conservation or environmental related film.
-It has been shown many places and won some prestigious awards.
-Is there a way, the film could be shown in Bangladesh?
-There are other films available on Bengal tigers (Swamp Tigers, 2001; Man Eating Tigers of the Sundarbans, 2009).
-How hard is it to make an arrangement to translate/dub these films in Bangla and show on Bangladeshi TVs, schools and local communities to create a greater awareness and seek support!
+In a sense, Tiger Tiger is more of a spiritual film than a conservation or environmental-related film.
+It has been shown in many places and won some prestigious awards.
+Is there a way the film could be shown in Bangladesh?
+There are other films available on Bengal tigers (Swamp Tigers, 2001; Man-Eating Tigers of the Sundarbans, 2009).
+How hard is it to make an arrangement to translate/dub these films in Bangla and show on Bangladeshi TVs, schools, and local communities to create a greater awareness and seek support!

-After all, what is Bangladesh without Bengal Tigers!
-Who will love them, save them if it is not the people of the same land?
-Tiger Tiger is a compelling story – “a dying man is trying to save a dying species.”
-What about you Bangladesh?
+After all, what is Bangladesh without Bengal Tigers?
+Who will love them and save them if not the people of the same land?
+Tiger Tiger is a compelling story about “a dying man trying to save a dying species.”
+What about you, Bangladesh?

 Documentary Films on Bangladesh – Part 7